DimahBA/AR-City-Builder/README.md

 - [x] Add per-type parameters: house capacity; service radius and happiness bonus; factory pollution radius and penalty; commercial base income and multipliers.

-- [ ] Implement dedicated components or a central system to handle per-type logic (House, ServiceBuilding, FactoryBuilding, CommercialBuilding) rather than string checks.
+- [x] Implement dedicated components or a central system to handle per-type logic (House, ServiceBuilding, FactoryBuilding, CommercialBuilding) rather than string checks.

 ## Houses and population

-- [ ] Give each house a fixed capacity and track its current population (often equal to capacity unless abandoned).
+- [x] Give each house a fixed capacity and track its current population.

+- [ ] increse house population gradually until it reaches max capacity.

-- [ ] Implement a daily population update that sums all non-abandoned houses and sends the total to `GameUI.UpdatePopulation`.
+- [x] Implement a daily population update that sums all non-abandoned houses and sends the total to `GameUI.UpdatePopulation`.

 - [ ] Track a happiness value per house, recalculated each day based on nearby services and factories.

-- [ ] Add abandonment logic: if happiness stays below a threshold for several days, mark the house as abandoned, remove its population from the city, and disable its contribution to commercial zones.
+- [x] Add abandonment logic: if happiness stays below a threshold for several days, mark the house as abandoned, remove its population from the city, and disable its contribution to commercial zones.

 ## Services (hospitals, schools, etc.)

-- [ ] Find assets for each service (a hospital, a school, a park)
+- [x] Find assets for each service (a hospital, a school, a park)

 - [ ] Add a daily operating cost field for service buildings and subtract it each day if the city can pay.